bendwild/quartz1/docs/plugins/Static.md

 title: Static
 tags:
   - plugin/emitter
+created: 2025-06-12T15:07
+modified: 2025-06-16T08:59
 ---

 This plugin emits all static resources needed by Quartz.
 This is used, for example, for fonts and images that need a stable position, such as banners and icons.
-The plugin respects the `ignorePatterns` in the global [[configuration]].
+The plugin respects the `ignorePatterns` in the global [[Configuration]].

 > [!important]
 > This is different from [[Assets]].
 The resources from the [[Static]] plugin are located under `quartz/static`, whereas [[Assets]] renders all static resources under `content` and is used for images, videos, audio, etc. that are directly referenced by your markdown content.

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.

 This plugin has no configuration options.